How covid brain fog may overlap with ‘chemo brain’ and Alzheimer’s

 Monje’s project is part of a crucial and growing body of research that suggests similarities in the mechanisms of post-covid cognitive changes and other long-studied brain conditions, including “chemo brain,” Alzheimer’s and other post-viral syndromes following infections with influenza, Epstein-Barr, HIV or Ebola.

-“There is humongous overlap” between long covid and these other conditions, said Avindra Nath, intramural clinical director of neurological disorders and stroke unit of the National Institutes of Health.
+“There is humongous overlap” between long covid and these other conditions, said Avindra Nath, intramural clinical director of the neurological disorders and stroke unit of the National Institutes of Health.

 Pre-covid, much of the medical research into brains (as well as other organs) was siloed by disease.
 But during the pandemic, as diverse scientists banded together to understand a complex, multi-organ disease, commonalities among the conditions began coming to light.